sheyijojo/kubernetes_CKA_Exams/k8-commands.md

     name: nginx
   nodeName: node01  # Replace with the name of the node you want to schedule the pod on

 ```

+## check if the scheduler is runnig in namesystem
+kubectl get pods -n kube-system

+## Instead of deleting a pod, you can replace
+kubectl replace --force -f nginx.yaml

+kubectl get pods --watch

+## get a pod name with the selector to get the label

+`kubectl get pods --selector app=App1`

+`kubectl get pods --selector env=dev`

+## get all objects in an env
+`kubectl get all --selector env=prod`